I. 2018/2019 · Instrumentals / Demos

 My Beautiful Girl · 6:05

-Updated May 14 & July 26 ··· A short proof-of-concept created in April 2018.
-Updates include replacing fake-sounding MIDI trumpet with guitar; improved drum track; adding multiple new guitar parts.
-Unfinished: needs proper arrangement, B/C sections, bridges, etc. Until then: July 26 ~ Put wah on solo guitars as a test. • Inspired by an instrumental jam played live by Bobby Caldwell's band as the singer sat on a tall stool basking in the groove*.
+Updated May 14 ⇢ July 26, 2018 ··· A short proof-of-concept created in April 2018.
+Unfinished: needs arrangement, B/C sections, bridges, etc. Testing wah on solo guitars. • Inspired by an instrumental jam played live by Bobby Caldwell's band as the singer sat on a tall stool basking in the groove*.
 That night the band featured saxophonist Andrew Neu.
 Video clip is Bobby's classic hit and includes footage of Neu (instrumental jam not in this video).
 Title is a reference to the James Gang's Funk #48 (1969) and Funk #49 (1970).

 updated July 16, 2018 ··· A repetitive ("lazy layering" technique) orphan chorus created on Sunday July 8.
 Remixed and cleaned up 1 week later.
 I put this on hold when I realized it was too similar in feel to the chorus in Riptide.
 There's still good stuff here so I'll rework it someday.